 |Exclude files||Specify patterns to match files that you want to exclude from the upload.
 You can match exact file paths and file names, or you can specify wildcards.
 See the earlier Include files examples.|

 |Preserve execute permissions||If this options is selected, file execute permissions are preserved.|

 |Import versions automatically||

-Selecting this option enables you to set periodic imports.
-Deployment Automation will automatically poll for new versions based on the Quiet Period and the Polling Period you specify.
+This option enables you to set periodic imports.
+Deployment Automation will automatically poll for new versions based on the Quiet Period and Polling Period.

-The Quiet Period implies the time (in minutes) during which there's no polling, and it starts after the last polling period that detected changes.
+The Quiet Period indicates the time (in minutes) during which there's no polling, and it starts after the last polling period that detected changes.

-The Polling Period means the time between polls (in seconds).
+The Polling Period indicates the time between polls (in seconds).

 For example, with Quiet Period set to 60 and Polling Period set to 300, Deployment Automation will poll for new versions every 300 seconds.
 After detecting and importing changes, it will pause polling for 60 minutes.

-If you don't use the Copy to CodeStation option for Nexus Sonatype, pointers to versions rather than the versions themselves.
+If you clear the Copy to CodeStation option, Deployment Automation will save pointers to versions rather than the versions themselves.
 This enables you to track versions and save space on your Deployment Automation server but limits your ability to download individual versions.